 Margaret Draft '13

-Margaret Draft holds a BA in English Language & Literature from Smith College and an MFA in Creative Writing from the Program for Writers at Warren Wilson College.
-She was awarded the Ethel Olin Corbin Prize and is a recent recipient of a work-study scholarship from The Frost Place for their Conference on Poetry.
-Her poems have appeared in Southern Humanities Review, on Poetry Daily, and elsewhere.
-She is the Contest Coordinator for The Frost Place Chapbook Competition sponsored by Bull City Press.
+Margaret Draft holds an A.B. in English language and literature from Smith College and an M.F.A. in poetry from the Program for Writers at Warren Wilson College.
+She has been awarded the Ethel Olin Corbin Prize and scholarships from The Frost Place for their Conference on Poetry.
+Her poems have appeared in Radar Poetry, Southern Humanities Review and on Poetry Daily.
+Her debut collection of poetry, Nowhere Was a Lake, is forthcoming from Four Way Books.

 moving body, watching it turn

 What do you do when a horse dies?

 You hollow out the land,

 He said this because